kenatiod/MUT/Understanding Machine Understanding.md

 CASPAR was, as usual, with them, "I agree.
 And I appreciate you both taking the time to carefully consider what benchmarks will be most meaningful and illuminating for assessing my capabilities.
 I'm ready to be put through my paces!"

 Anh smiled back at CASPAR, "We'll definitely keep you on your toes, CASPAR.
-But before we start picking specific benchmarks, I think we need to take a step back and define the key dimensions of understanding we want to target.
+But before we start picking specific benchmarks, I think we need to take a step back and define the major dimensions of understanding we want to target.
 Based on our research, I'd propose we focus on language comprehension, reasoning and abstraction, knowledge integration, perception and embodiment, social cognition, and metacognition as our core pillars."

 Bassam added, "I like that framework, Anh.
 It captures the breadth and depth of what we mean by genuine understanding.
 And it maps well to some of the leading benchmark suites out there, like GLUE for language understanding, Raven's Progressive Matrices for abstract reasoning, and the Social Intelligence benchmark for social cognition."